huntergregal/mimipenguin/README.md

 * Plan on expanding support and other credential locations
 * Working on expanding to non-desktop environments
 * Known bug - sometimes gcore hangs the script, this is a problem with gcore
+* Open to pull requests and community research
+* LDAP research (nscld winbind etc) planned for future